mcakash512/Credit-Risk-Prediction-ML/README.md

-# Supervised ML- Predicting Credit Risk
+# Predicting Credit Risk with Supervised-ML

-# Machine Learning Bootcamp Assignment

 Build a machine learning model that attempts to predict whether a loan will be approved or not.

 ## Background

-Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
+In the realm of lending services, companies offer opportunities for individual investors to partially finance personal loans and engage in the buying and selling of notes tied to these loans on a secondary market.

-Use this data to create machine learning models to classify the risk level of given loans.
-Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.
+Leveraging this dataset, the task at hand involves constructing machine learning models to categorize the risk associated with specific loans.
+More precisely, the focus will be on comparing the efficacy of the Logistic Regression model against the Random Forest Classifier.

 ## Instructions

 ### Retrieve the data

-The data is located in the Resources folder.
+The data is located in file.

 * `lending_data.csv`